activeloopai/deeplake/docs/source/simple.md

 ### Intro

 Today we introduce our new API/format for hub package.
-It is currently in beta stage, yet it is very promising.
-Eventually we plan to migrate to this format and stick to it for long time.

 Here is some features of new hub:
 1. Ability to modify datasets on fly.
 Datasets are no longer immutable and can be modified over time.